 ● Flexible platform

-Now when we have an idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide on your own which platform is more suitable for you.
+Now when we have an idea about what Magento and WordPress are, let us discuss the comparisons based on their features and you can decide on your own which platform is more suitable for you.
 So let us begin.

 1. WordPress vs Magento in development

-Although both WordPress and Magento are content management systems, despite having many similarities, we can’t say they are completely similar.
+Although both content management systems, despite having many similarities, we can’t say they are completely similar.
 As soon you begin development, you can see the differences between both content management systems.

 WordPress is easier to work with.
 A person having little technical knowledge can install and use WordPress but such is not the case with Magento.

 If you have worked on WordPress previously, Magento may seem complicated to learn due to the differences in terminology.
 But with time, it gets easier to learn.

-Overall we can say that WordPress is easier to use and one can develop a website in WordPress with much ease than in Magento.
+Overall we can say that WordPress is easier to use and one can develop a website in WordPress with much more ease than in Magento.

 2. WordPress vs Magento for SEO

-Both WordPress and Magento have amazing SEO features and they can also be improved with the help of extensions and plugins.
+Both have amazing SEO features and they can also be improved with the help of extensions and plugins.

 For WordPress, it is important to choose clean coded themes and install a plugin such as Yoast SEO to manage important details such as custom page titles and meta descriptions

-When using Magento, one has to be sure to choose a well-scripted theme.
-Magento is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
-One of the most overlooked aspects of Magento is to add title and alt texts to each and every image which is helpful in increasing traffic to your website.
+When using Magento, one has to be sure to choose a well-scripted theme. it is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
+One of the most overlooked aspects of this is to add title and alt texts to every image which helps increase traffic to your website.

 3. WordPress vs Magento for Security

 Due to its popularity, WordPress gets a lot of press on this aspect.
-However, the code core for both Magento and WordPress is highly secure.
+However, the code core for both is highly secure.